ralphcrisostomo/npm_setup/README.md

 # Usage

 Edit the settings/packages.txt as you see fit.
-Blank lines and lines that begin with '#' and blank will be ignored.
+Blank lines and lines that begin with '#' will be ignored.
 Then open a terminal window to execute the following command:

     ./run.sh